Truth, the whole truth and nothing but the truth

 The good news is that the compliance teams from both RECC and MCS continually monitor sites like this for evidence of non-compliance, so if you feel the information or price given to you is excessive, then query it through secondary sources.

 The energy world is changing fast and the planet needs a swift transition away from fossil fuels, so any person or solar company that attempts to dupe people into purchasing solar panels are in reality only causing confusion and are, therefore getting in the way of progress.

-It was shortsighted ‘get rich quick’ attitudes that caused bad public perception of the young embryonic solar industry before the regulation and the creation of the RECC began in 2009.
-The solar industry today is a much safer arena for consumers, but there’s still a few in the system that spoils it for the many.
+It was shortsighted ‘get rich quick’ attitudes that caused a bad public perception of the young embryonic solar industry before the regulation and the creation of the RECC began in 2009.
+The solar industry today is a much safer area for consumers, but there’s still a few in the system that spoils it for the many.

 There is no excuse for overpricing, overstating or overselling.
-During my own experience selling solar panels, I found myself in an den of wolves, but more importantly, I proved that you can sell successfully and ethically as the numbers on the board at that time proved.
+During my own experience selling solar panels, I found myself in a den of wolves, but more importantly, I proved that you can sell successfully and ethically as the numbers on the board at that time proved.